• Skip to primary navigation

 A dog can naturally light up your world in many ways.
 However, one of the most effective ways to strengthen the bond is to make the pup your secret weapon for achieving another life goal.
 This has supported millions of dog owners over the years.

-Perhaps the most obvious example is to use the dog for increased fitness.
+Perhaps the most obvious example is to use a dog for increased fitness.
 Walks and runs with the dog will provide great cardio while you can build fun games that naturally boost both of your strengths.
 If nothing else, the increased physical activity enjoyed with the dog provides a nice break from always hitting the gym.

 The personal goals needn’t be linked to fitness, though.
 Starting a business focused on dog-based products or becoming a pet photographer are just two examples.